MartinSvab/Atomic_BomberSigma/README.md

 1. Install Python (3.8+ recommended) and the required packages:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   pip install pygame numpy   `
+`   pip install pygame numpy   `

-1. Ensure the game asset images are available.
+2. Ensure the game asset images are available.
 The project expects image files to be reachable by the graphics loader (see game/assets/graphics.py) — by default the loader looks for an images folder relative to the package layout, so make sure your repo contains the expected images in the game/images (or adjust the path in game/assets/graphics.py).

-2. From the repository root run:
+3. From the repository root run:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   python launch.py   `
+`   python launch.py   `

 launch.py initializes assets, shows the main menu and then hands control over to the main game loop.